rajatikus/ta-up-click-hugo-cms/site/content/post/jamaica-blue.md

 ---
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: "Just in: small batch of Jamaican Blue Mountain in store next week"
-date: 2017-01-04T15:04:10.000Z
+date: 2023-11-29T07:45:24.573Z
-description: >-
+description: We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
-  We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+image: img/about-reinvest-profits.jpg
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.